StefanoDonega/StefanoDonega/README.md

 - 👋 Hi, I’m @StefanoDonega
 - 👀 I’m interested in Drawing, Painting, Reading Comis and Collecting
-- 🌱 I’m currently Studying to become (the best) Front-end Developer and UX Designer ai <a target="_blank" href="https://www.itslogistica.it/">ITS Academy LAST</a>
+- 🌱 Completed a specialized program to become (the best) Front-end Developer and UX Designer at <a target="_blank" href="https://www.itslogistica.it/">ITS Academy LAST</a>
 - 💼 Catch me on <a target="_blank" href="https://linkedin.com/in/stefano-donega">Linkedin</a>
 - 📫 You can reach me at stefano.donegaa@gmail.com
 - ☕ If you’ve read all the way through, I owe you a coffee!